blockchainsllc/in3/python/docs/documentation.md

 - `latest_block_stall` _int_ - Distance considered safe, consensus wise, from the very latest block.
 Higher values exponentially increases state finality, and therefore data security, as well guaranteeded responses from in3 nodes. example: 10 - will ask for the state from (latestBlock-10).
 - `account_secret` _str_ - Account SK to sign all in3 requests.
 (Experimental use `set_account_sk`) example: 0x387a8233c96e1fc0ad5e284353276177af2186e7afa85296f106336e376669f7
 - `node_signatures` _int_ - Node signatures attesting the response to your request.
 Will send a separate request for each. example: 3 nodes will have to sign the response.
-- `node_signature_consensus` _int_ - Useful when signatureCount <= 1.
+- `node_signature_consensus` _int_ - Useful when node_signatures <= 1.
 The client will check for consensus in responses. example: 10 - will ask for 10 different nodes and compare results looking for a consensus in the responses.
 - `node_min_deposit` _int_ - Only nodes owning at least this amount will be chosen to sign responses to your requests. i.e. 1000000000000000000 Wei
 - `node_list_auto_update` _bool_ - If true the nodelist will be automatically updated.
 False may compromise data security.
 - `node_limit` _int_ - Limit nodes stored in the client. example: 150 nodes